 Wetland Impacts/Setbacks: The application site lies within the velocity flood zone, and as such is subject to a minimum 50-foot setback from all jurisdictional lines and water bodies.
-While not currently indicated on the proposed site plan, the applicant has stated that the
+The majority of the site plan does meet this standard, although the applicant will need to ensure that the setback is measured from the jurisdictional line and/or the mean high water line throughout the site.